wathmihasara/ASS_4_GRP-10/README.md

 ```{r}
 sorted_underrepresented <- combined_counts[order(combined_counts$ratio), ]
 ```
-This code used to sort the combined k-mer counts based on the ratio in ascending order.
+This code is used to sort the combined k-mer counts based on the ratio in ascending order.
 The sorted data frame is assigned to the variable sorted_underrepresented, which now contains the k-mers arranged by their frequency ratios from lowest to highest.

 # top 10 underrepresented k-mers
 ```{r}
 top_underrepresented <- sorted_underrepresented[1:10, ]
 ```
-This code used to extract the top 10 k-mers that are underrepresented in Deinococcus radiodurans compared to E. coli.
-It helps to identifying the k-mers that are significantly less prevalent in Deinococcus radiodurans, which can be important for understanding differences in protein composition, function, or evolutionary adaptations between the two organisms.
+This code is used to extract the top 10 k-mers that are underrepresented in Deinococcus radiodurans compared to E. coli.
+It helps to identify the k-mers that are significantly less prevalent in Deinococcus radiodurans, which can be important for understanding differences in protein composition, function, or evolutionary adaptations between the two organisms.

 # plot for Top 10 Underrepresented k-mers